Board of Directors

 Javier Morgado

 Javi joined the Board of Directors of Stonewall Community Foundation in 2019.
-He also serves on the Board of Trustees of the Martha Graham Dance Company; on the Advisory Board for the Provincetown Film Festival; and on the Dean’s Visiting Committee at the University of Miami School of Communication.
+He is currently the Chairman of the Board of Trustees for the prestigious Martha Graham Dance Company.
+Javi also serves on the Board of Directors of the The Ali Forney Center and the University of Miami Alumni Association; the Leadership Council of Broadway Cares/Equity Fights AIDS; the Dean’s Advisory Committee at the University of Miami School of Communication; and the Dean’s Advisory Board at Fordham Gabelli School of Business.

 Byron Pacheco